eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

 (![Image:newView.gif](images/NewView.gif "Image:newView.gif"))-button is
 present which can be used to open a 3D-View.

-.
+!!! caution
+    The 3D-Visualization is highly experimental

 An pre-compiled windows version for testing is available [here](http://sumo.dlr.de/daily/sumo-msvc12extrax64-git.zip).

 # Visualizing edge-related data